Computing zero-group-velocity points in anisotropic elastic waveguides: Globally and locally convergent methods: ZGV resonances in plates

-Solutions of the form (\ref{eq:plane_wave_ansatz}) are well studied in the literature, and they are denoted as \emph{guided waves} \cite{auld_acoustic_1990,royer_elastic_2022,kiefer_elastodynamic_2022}.
+Solutions of the form (\ref{eq:plane_wave_ansatz}) are denoted as \emph{guided waves} and are well studied in the literature~\cite{auld_acoustic_1990,royer_elastic_2022,kiefer_elastodynamic_2022}.
 Depending on $\ten{c}$, the displacement components $u_x$ and $u_y$ might decouple from $u_z$.
-Waves polarized in the former plane are denoted as \emph{Lamb waves}, while the latter are termed \emph{shear-horizontal (SH) waves}.
-The solutions $(\omega, k)$ form curves $\omega(k)$ (or $k(\omega)$) denoted as \emph{dispersion curves}.
-An example for Lamb waves in an isotropic steel plate (Lamé parameters $\lambda = \SI{115.6}{\giga\pascal}$, $\mu = \SI{79}{\giga\pascal}$, mass density $\rho = \SI{7900}{\kilo\gram\per\meter\cubed}$) is shown in Fig.~\ref{fig:dispersion_steel}a.
+Waves polarized purely in the former plane are denoted as \emph{Lamb waves}, while those in the latter polarization are termed \emph{shear-horizontal (SH) waves}.
+Note that the waveguide problem formulated in (\ref{eq:waveguide_problem}) is equally valid for all of these polarizations when considering the corresponding 3-, 2- or 1-component tensors, respectively.
+For example, Lamb waves -- being polarized in $x$-$y$ -- are obtained by removing the $z$-component of all tensors.
+In any case, the solutions $(\omega, k)$ form curves $\omega(k)$ denoted as \emph{dispersion curves}.
+An example for Lamb waves in an isotropic steel plate (Lamé parameters\footnote{The isotropic 4th-order stiffness tensor is $\ten{c} = \lambda \ten{I} \ten{I} + \mu (\ten{I} \ten{I}^{1342} + \ten{I} \ten{I}^{1324})$.
+The super-indices describe a permutation applied to the tensor $\ten{I} \ten{I}$, i.e., the original dimensions $1234$ are re-ordered as described.} $\lambda = \SI{115.6}{\giga\pascal}$, $\mu = \SI{79}{\giga\pascal}$, mass density $\rho = \SI{7900}{\kilo\gram\per\meter\cubed}$) is shown in Fig.~\ref{fig:dispersion_steel}a.
 Another important physical property of the waves is their group velocity~$c_\mup{g} \define \frac{\partial \omega}{\partial k}$, which is depicted in Fig.~\ref{fig:dispersion_steel}b for the same plate.
 Physically, $c_\mup{g}(\omega)$ describes the propagation speed of a pulse whose spectrum is centered at $\omega$.